fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 > TODO: the use of `obj?` should be disallowed.

-#### Default values and Microsoft.FSharp.Core.DefaultValueAttribute
+#### Type checking - Default values and Microsoft.FSharp.Core.DefaultValueAttribute

 In F# 4.5: